murphye/tame-spring-microservices-graphql/README.md

 # *"Pictograph"* GraphQL + Lilo Demo

-*Pictograph* is an Instagram-like demo application that has 4 microservices with a GraphQL endpoint:
+*Pictograph* is a demo application with an Instagram-like API that is implemented with GraphQL.
+It's comprised of the following microservices:

 1. **pic-service:** Returns JSON with Pic metadata
 2. **user-service:** Returns JSON for User data